yosriayed/sfactory/README.md

 Passing arguments to the `make` methods is explicit.
 In the same sense of explicit constructors: No implicit conversions are made.

 For example, calling `Pet dog = pet_factory::make("Dog", "Rex");` in the previous example will throw because no factory is registered with the argument `const char*`.
-And calling "make_ptr" will return a nullptr instead of throwing.

-A one could argue this is a feature and not a limitation.
+This is solvable, but one could argue that it is a feature and not a limitation.